sanity-io/sanity-plugin-scheduled-publishing/README.md

 ### Create and edit schedules directly from the document editor

-- Create and edit schedules for the current document you're working on
+- Create and edit schedules for the document you're working on
-- See a clear banner that displays current schedule status (and potential validation issues)
+- See current schedule status and potential validation issues

 ### View all your schedules with our dedicated tool

-- Filter all schedules by status or use the calendar to browse schedules by date
+- Filter all schedules by status or use the calendar to browse by date
-- Edit, delete and immediately publish schedules
+- Edit, delete, and immediately publish schedules
-- Automatically validate upcoming schedules and identify issues before they're published
+- Automatically validate upcoming schedules, and identify issues before they're published
-- Easily identify which Sanity user created a schedule
+- Easily identify who created a schedule

 ### View schedule dates in any remote time zone